LR 5 - Service and Filing of Pleadings and Papers

-Attorneys admitted to the bar of this Court pursuant to LR 83-1, LR 83-3, and LR 83-4 must register with the Clerk's Office to establish a User Account in the CM/ECF system.
+- Attorneys admitted to the bar of this Court pursuant to LR 83-1, LR 83-3, and LR 83-4 must register and maintain active accounts with PACER (pacer.uscourts.gov) and register to e-file in CM/ECF.
 Upon registration, attorneys are deemed to be Registered Users for purposes of these Local Rules.

-Unless otherwise limited by these rules, Registered Users must file all pleadings, documents (including attachments and exhibits), and other papers electronically through the CM/ECF system.
+- Unless otherwise limited by these rules, Registered Users must file all pleadings, documents (including attachments and exhibits), and other papers electronically through CM/ECF.

 (b) Non-Registered Users

-- Non-Registered Users, other than attorneys, must file all documents with the Clerk's Office in paper form.
+Non-Registered Users must file all documents with the Clerk's Office in paper form.